thomasbale/mean/README.md

 ### Tests

 ## 2.Angular & building the client side
+Our tool of choice is Angular - which we will use here to build reusable components to create a reactive User Experience.
 ### Modules, components, events
 ### Posts
 ### Forms

 ## 3.NodeJS & building the API
+We move onto using Node (efficiently) to provide appropriate endpoints for our Angular client to consume; all served up by the lightweight Express framework.
 ### RESTful
 ### Express
 ### GET